-Medical Withdrawal-- Granted to students who have a medically documented reason acceptable to the University.
+- Medical Withdrawal Granted to students who have a medically documented reason acceptable to the University.
 Students may apply for readmission.
 The appropriate Admission Committee will review the readmission request, and make a recommendation to the dean or program director, who will make the final decision.
 If the dean, program director, or their designee accepts the request for readmission, the dean, program director, or their designee will determine class placement for the returning student.
-The individual requesting readmission will be notified of the decision in writing by Enrollment Services.
+The individual requesting readmission will be notified of the decision in writing by Enrollment Services. - Advanced Study Withdrawal Granted to osteopathic medical students who have completed the first two years and passed COMLEX Level 1, and wish to leave PNWU to pursue educational opportunities, such as PhD programs and/or research fellowships.
+Advanced study withdrawal will be granted by the dean for a maximum of one year with possible renewal.
+Readmission is guaranteed, provided the student:

-- - while on leave. - 2.
+- 1. Has remained in compliance with PNWU's codes of academic and behavioral conduct while on leave. - 2.
 Makes satisfactory academic progress at the sponsoring institution. - 3.
-Meets the minimum technical standards for admission. - appropriate dean or program director to discuss the request. - Readmission is guaranteed, provided the student: - while on leave. - 2.
-Makes satisfactory academic progress at the sponsoring institution. - 3.
 Meets the minimum technical standards for admission. - 4.
-Submits to a criminal background check (CBC) and drug screen. - director approval is required for personal withdrawal. - personal withdrawal.
+Submits to a criminal background check (CBC) and drug screen.
+Applicants for an advanced study withdrawal will be required to supply appropriate documentation as determined by the University.
+Students seeking advanced study withdrawal should initially meet with the appropriate dean or program director to discuss the request. - Military Withdrawal Granted to students whose military reserve obligations may necessitate a period of absence from the academic program when they are called to extended active duty.
+Readmission is guaranteed, provided the student: - 1.
+Has remained in compliance with PNWU's codes of academic and behavioral conduct while on leave. - 2.
+Meets standards of their deployment. - 3.
+Meets the minimum technical standards for admission. - 4.
+Submits to a criminal background check (CBC) and drug screen. - Personal Withdrawal Granted to students who wish to voluntarily leave PNWU for personal reasons.
+Students withdrawn from PNWU are not eligible for readmission but may undertake the full application process if they desire to return to PNWU in the future.
+No dean or program director approval is required for personal withdrawal. - Administrative Withdrawal applies to those students no longer attending classes and not approved for a leave of absence, medical withdrawal, advanced study withdrawal, military, or personal withdrawal.

-The student, will need to meet with Student Affairs and financial aid personnel to complete the exit process, return any PNWU property, and obtain information on how their withdrawal will affect any loan repayment.
+The student will need to meet with Student Affairs and financial aid personnel to complete the exit process, return any PNWU property, and obtain information on how their withdrawal will affect any loan repayment within 10 business days of withdrawal.